ECHO

 Challenge:

+I conducted 11 interviews and 45 surveys with university students and young professionals.
 Interviewees mentioned that their pets help ease their stress, and they expressed a desire for more than just visual images; they want interactions or responses from their pets, which cannot be achieved through video calls alone.
+In addition, having an online community of people to share similar situations would also help them navigate the concerns.

 Strategy:

-To comfort my audience to ease the longing and anxiety beyond video calls.
+To comfort my audience and ease the longing and anxiety beyond video calls.

 Solutions:

-- Customised Night light - having pulse effect through change of light intensity and vibrational pattern, based on the data from the collar sensor.
+• Customised night light - having a pulsing effect through change of light intensity and vibrational pattern, based on the data from the collar sensor.

-Phone application - managing all devices, setting pet profiles and providing community platform.
+• Phone application - managing all devices, setting pet profiles and providing a community platform.

 Application Design